marsinearth/useful-bookmarks/README.md

   - &#9745; will complete comments system by adding mutations for CUD, relay's pagination func for browsing a many of them
   - &#9745; will Edit funcs for Posts and Comments
   - &#9745; deploy to netlify pages
   - &#9745; apply TypeScript on the project.
-Finally succeed installing typescript with relay without using unnecessary settings! (thanks for [CRA2 with react-app-rewired & react-app-rewire-typescript-babel-preset](https://react-app-rewire-typescript-babel-preset.netlify.com/#/docs/installation))
+Finally succeed installing typescript with relay without using unnecessary settings (thanks for CRA2!)
   - &#9745; will show Creator's name (each for Post and Comment)
   - &#9999; will add likes(exactly same as hackernews' votes)